 - maple syrup for serving, or your favorite topping (try Vanilla Maple Syrup or Ginger Molasses Maple Syrup

 - In a large mixing bowl, whisk to combine the first 9 dry ingredients (through optional salt); set aside.

 - In a glass measuring cup or small bowl, whisk to combine all remaining wet ingredients (except maple syrup for serving).

 - Pour wet mixture over dry, and stir gently until just combined; don’t overmix.
 Batter should be fairly thick; resist the urge to thin it out.
 However, if yours needs a splash of milk so that it’s a scoop-able consistency, or extra flour if it’s too thin, tweak as necessary.

 - Preheat a non-stick skillet over medium-high heat and spray with non-stick cooking spray.

 - Using a 1/4-cup measure or large cookie scoop, scoop batter onto warm skillet.
 Cook for about 3 minutes, or until small bubbles form on the surface and pancakes are set enough to flip.
 I cook covered for better results, but cook the way you normally cook your pancakes.

 - Carefully flip over and cook for about 2 to 3 more minutes, or until done and cooked through.

 - Repeat the frying process with the remaining batter, wiping out the skillet with a paper towel in between batches or as needed.
 Add more cooking spray to wiped skillet before starting next batch.

+Cooking With Pumpkin: Recipes That Go Beyond the Pie is my second cookbook.
 There’s over 50 pumpkin recipes including sweets, savory, drinks, and a photo for nearly every recipe.